QuekAiXuan/QuekAiXuan/README.md

 - 👋 Hi, I’m @QuekAiXuan
 - 👀 I’m interested in Data Analytics, Accounting and Finance
 - 🌱 I’m currently learning Power BI, SQL and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Analysis, Accounting and Finance
 - 📫 How to reach me ...